 VaryVac™ Robotically-Controlled Vacuum Nest

-It can be set to notify the user if a desired threshold vacuum level is not obtained because of a damaged plate rim, for example, or other causes of an incomplete vacuum seal.
-The VaryVac can be loaded and operated manually, but is also compatible with robot loading systems from most manufacturers, including Hudson’s own PlateCrane EX.
+It can be set to notify the user if a desired threshold vacuum level is not obtained because of a damaged microplate rim, for example, or other causes of an incomplete vacuum seal.
+The VaryVac filter plate vacuum manifold can be loaded and operated manually, but is also compatible with robot loading systems from most manufacturers, including Hudson’s own PlateCrane EX laboratory robotic arm.

 The VaryVac allows controlled vacuum to be applied to filter plates with collection of filtrates into corresponding wells in receiving plates.
 A number of applications exist in which this technology can be useful, one obvious one being radioligand binding assays.

 In a typical radioligand binding assay, a tissue culture containing the receptor of interest is mixed with the desired radioligand.
 The mixture is mixed and incubated for a fixed period of time and it is then filtered and rinsed.
 The radioactivity present in the resultant effluent is counted and reported.

 One of the biggest problems with this sort of experiment is the common occurrence of non-specific binding of the radioligand to all sorts of material in the experiment.
 Anything from non-productive binding on the protein of interest, to portions of the tissue sample, filter paper, glass, etc. is common.
 Therefore, good control over the filtration and rinse steps are required to give the best results when non-specific binding is being measured.

 The VaryVac vacuum nest has features researchers will find very desirable in a benchtop instrument including:

 - Precise closed-loop control of programmable vacuum levels